Choose the Right Journal to Publish

 • Limited number of journals in non-English languages.

-• Very few open access journals.
+• Very few Open Access journals.

 • New journals do not have Journal Impact Factors.

-Journal Impact Factors may vary between different disciplines.
+Journal Impact Factors may vary between different disciplines:

 • Disciplines that use more references per paper are expected to increase the Impact Factor of the journal.